YNW Melly murder case ends in mistrial

 FORT LAUDERDALE, Fla. — The trial of Jamell “YNW Melly” Demons ended Saturday afternoon with a hung jury after more than 14 hours of deliberation over three days.

 Jurors told Broward Circuit judge John J. Murphy they could not reach a unanimous decision even after they were instructed Friday to do everything they could to resolve their disagreements.
-They deliberated for more than five hours after telling the judge Friday they were deadlocked.
+They wrestled with their decision for more than five hours after telling the judge Friday they were deadlocked.

-The failure to reach a verdict means the jury is excused, Demons, 24, will likely remain in custody and the process will begin anew at a later date with a new jury.
-Prosecutors will be able to reconsider whether to pursue the death penalty.
+Demons, 24, will remain in custody as attorneys on both sides prepare for a retrial in 90 days with a new jury.
+Prosecutors will be able to reconsider their trial strategy, including whether to continue seeking the death penalty against the popular rapper.

-The new trial should begin with jury selection in 90 days, Murphy said.

 Closing arguments were held on Thursday.
 On Friday jurors asked for some testimony to be read back, then told the judge they were deadlocked.
 The judge read a routine instruction called the “Allen charge,” directing jurors to try harder, consider each other’s arguments and attempt to reach a unanimous agreement.

-Since then the jurors sent no messages to the court until early Saturday afternoon, when they asked to see a damaged cell phone that belonged to victim Christopher “YNW Juvy” Thomas.
+After that, they continued for more than five hours Friday afternoon and Saturday morning.
+The jurors didn’t send any messages to the court until early Saturday afternoon, when they asked to see a damaged cell phone that belonged to victim Christopher “YNW Juvy” Thomas.

 Thomas and Anthony “YNW Sakchaser” Williams were shot to death inside a Jeep driven by their friend, Cortland “YNW Bortlen” Henry.
 Prosecutors say Demons was seated behind Henry after an overnight recording session in Fort Lauderdale early on Oct.
 26, 2018.